 A basic example would be:

-The systemd-resolved manual has more details if the above isn't obvious enough for you.
+The systemd-resolved manual has more details if the above isn't obvious enough for you and you want to wade through tons of nonsensical gibberish not addressing administrators interests.

 Do note that there isn't much it can do in terms of multicast beyond resolving